kebaldwi/ansible_lab_v1/LabGuide.md

 ![json](./images/ios_facts_screen_1.png?raw=true "Import JSON")
 ![json](./images/ios_facts_screen_2.png?raw=true "Import JSON")

 As we can see, we've quickly and easily collected some valuable information about our devices.
 We have hostnames, serial numbers, code versions and model numbers.
-This also verifies that we are able to connect to our network devices and our inventory file is correct.
+This also verifies that we are able to connect to our network devices and our inventory file is correctly configured.

 Next we will move on to exploring Jinja2 Templates and configuring our network devices using Ansible Playbooks.